Net-Zero 2030 Targets: Forecast for Low-Carbon Film Adoption

 Site managers and specifiers can start preparing now:

-Audit usage: Measure how much protection film your projects consume and track disposal routes.
+Audit usage: Measure how much protection film your projects consume and track disposal routes (landfill, EfW, recycling, take-back).

-Switch early: Adopt recyclable products like EcoShrink to reduce carbon impact today.
+Switch early: Adopt recyclable products like EcoShrink to reduce carbon impact today, and start building a track record of recovery rates you can point to in tenders.

-Engage suppliers: Request recycled-content options and ask about take-back schemes.
+Engage suppliers: Request recycled-content options and ask about take-back schemes, filmrecovery partners and any available carbon data.

-Document savings: Record recycling rates and carbon reductions to support future tender bids.
+Document savings: Record recycling rates and carbon reductions to support future tender bids and framework re-appointments.

 Conclusion

 Net-zero 2030 is not a distant target — it’s shaping procurement decisions now.
-Temporary protection systems, once a minor line item, are increasingly under scrutiny for their environmental impact.
-Low-carbon construction shrink wrap offers contractors a clear, practical route to compliance, balancing site performance with sustainability goals.
+Temporary protection systems, once a minor line item, are increasingly under scrutiny for their environmental impact.explore how EcoShrink can support your net-zero commitments, balancing site performance with sustainability goals.